Supplementary Health Benefits Authority

 12. Non-monetary contributions

-The minister may contribute goods, assets or services (rather than funding) to the recipient for health purposes.
-Non-monetary contributions may be employed in cases where the process would be of greater advantage to both parties and will not undermine long term objectives to increase First Nation and Inuit control of the delivery of health programs and services.
-Non-monetary contributions may consist of any good, asset or service that is required for, or can be used by, the recipient for health purposes, and may include, for the purposes of Supplementary Health Benefits: (i) any medical equipment or assets (and repairs thereto) for use by a recipient or that supports other health programs funded or delivered by the minister; (ii) goods or services required by the recipient to implement programs supporting Jordan's Principle.
+The minister may contribute goods, assets or services, rather than funding, to the recipient for health purposes.
+Non-monetary contributions may be employed in cases where the process would be of greater advantage to both parties and will not undermine long term objectives to increase First Nations and Inuit control of the delivery of health programs and services.
+Non-monetary contributions may consist of any good, asset or service that is required for, or can be used by, the recipient for health purposes and may include, for the purposes of supplementary health benefits:

-The minister will use Vote 10 funds for all non-monetary contributions, including the contracting for and delivery of such contributions to the recipient's community or the location where the recipient delivers health programs and services.
+The minister will use vote 10 funds for all non-monetary contributions, including the contracting for and delivery of such contributions to the recipient's community or the location where the recipient delivers health programs and services.
 The minister will follow all federal contracting laws and policies for the purchase of non-monetary contributions.
 The minister will ensure that the recipient receives non-monetary contributions on the condition that they be used for health purposes and may require reporting and may audit for this purpose.

 13. Funding approaches